 The Secure Boot is a technology that blocks the loading of uncertified bootloaders and drives.
 It helps to prevent your Surface from being loaded with unauthorized operating systems and malicious software applications.

-If you desire to install other operating systems like Ubuntu, or other Linux distributions, you may need to disable this feature in the UEFI settings above.
+If you desire to install other operating systems like Ubuntu, or other Linux distributions, you may need to disable this feature in the BIOS settings above.

-4 How to Check Your Surface Pro 3 Device Information via UEFI settings?
+4 How to Check Your Surface Pro 3 Device Information via BIOS settings?

-Through UEFI settings, you can find out more information about your device identities such as System UUID, Serial Number, and Asset Tag.
+Through BIOS settings, you can find out more information about your device identities such as System UUID, Serial Number, and Asset Tag.
 To check that information:

-- In the UEFI settings menu, choose Device Information and you will see the following information:
+- In the BIOS settings menu, choose Device Information and you will see the following information:

 See also: How to manage asset tag on Surface Pro 3.